microsoft/TypeScript-Handbook/pages/Classes.md

 }
 ```

-.
-Notice how we dropped `theName` altogether and just use the shortened 'private name: string' parameter on the constructor to create and initialize the `name` member.
+Notice how we dropped `theName` altogether and just use the shortened `private name: string` parameter on the constructor to create and initialize the `name` member.
 We've consolidated the declarations and assignment into one location.

-Using `private` on a parameter property creates and initializes a private member, and likewise for `public` and `protected`.
+Parameter properties are declared by prefixing a constructor parameter with an accessibility modifier.
+Using `private` for a parameter property declares and initializes a private member; likewise, the same is done for `public` and `protected`.

 # Accessors